 Most stomach ulcers can be cured with medical treatment – often within two months of diagnosis.

-Burning abdominal pain is the most common stomach ulcer symptom but you may also have other signs of a stomach ulcer.
+Burning abdominal pain is the most common stomach ulcer symptom.
+This can last from a few minutes to several hours, but you may also have other signs of a stomach ulcer.
 These include:

 Occasionally, potentially life-threatening stomach ulcer complications can develop, including bleeding, perforation of the stomach lining and gastric obstruction.
 Get immediate medical advice if you’re: